OWASP/owasp-mastg/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md

 Does this mean that obfuscation is impossible?
 Well, it depends on what you obfuscate and how you define obfuscation.
 Barack’s result only shows that *some* programs cannot be obfuscated - but only if we use a very strong definition of obfuscation.
 Intuitively, most of us know from experience that code can have differing amounts of intelligibility and that understanding the code becomes harder as code complexity increases.
 Often enough, this happens unintentionally, but we can also observe that implementations of obfuscators exist and are more or less successfully used in practice <sup>[3]</sup>.

-Unfortunately, reseachers don't agree on whether obfuscation effectiveness can ever be proven or quantified, and there are no widely accepted methods of doing it.
+Unfortunately, researchers don't agree on whether obfuscation effectiveness can ever be proven or quantified, and there are no widely accepted methods of doing it.
 In the following sections, we provide a taxonomy of commonly used types of obfuscation.
 We then outline the requirements for achieving what we would consider *robust* obfuscation, given the de-obfuscation tools and research available at the time of writing.
 Note however that the field is rapidly involving, so in practice, the most recent developments must always be taken into account.

 ### Obfuscation Controls in the MASVS